actris-cloudnet/dataportal/docs/index.md

 Queries the metadata of multiple files.
 On a successful query responds with an array of `File` objects.
 The results can be filtered with the following parameters:
-- `location`: One or more `Site` ids, from which to display data files.
+- `site`: One or more `Site` ids, from which to display data files.
 - `dateFrom`: Limit query to files whose `measurementDate` is `dateFrom` or later. `YYYY-MM-DD` or any date format parseable by [JavaScript `Date`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date) -object.
 By default `measurementDate` is not limited.